Triton-Robotics/TR-mbed/README.md

 - Discuss structure for the main mastercode

-- Write simple joystick-mecanum code to run infantry before we pop it into the Chassis Class.ss
+- Write simple joystick-mecanum code to run infantry before we pop it into the Chassis Class - WRITTEN BUT UNTESTED

 - Write a Turret Subsystem Class - WRITTEN BUT UNTESTED

-- Write a Chassis Subsystem Class
+- Write a Chassis Subsystem Class - WRITTEN BUT UNTESTED

 - Write mecanum code - WRITTEN BUT UNTESTED